omidcc/misfit-test/README.md

 Replace the "localhost" whith your host name or ip, "YourDBUserID" with your database userid and "YourDbPassword" with your datbase users password.
 Finally save changes.

 #### 4. Install node packages
 Go to inside misfit/Misfit.Web/ClientApp and run following command in console.
 This will install necessary node packages to run the angular project.
 Make sure you have node v10.13.0 or higher installed.
-Incase node not install [download here](https://nodejs.org/en/download/).
+Incase node not installed [download here](https://nodejs.org/en/download/).
 ```
 npm install
 ```